Same-day Filing

 What are the Annual Fees Associated with an LLC in California?

 Every state has a type of annual report associated with updating your business information with that state’s government.
-In California it’s called the Statement of Information.
+In California, it’s called the Statement of Information.
 This form is filed initially, shortly after the Articles of Organization, then again every other year.
-Every submission costs $20, with the exception of submitting an update to only your agent for service of process.
+Every submission costs $20, except for submitting an update to only your agent for service of process.
 Failing to update your Statement of Information comes with hefty penalties including a $250 late fee, and possible dissolving of your LLC.

 Outsourcing a registered agent is an optional expense that can cost between $100 - $300 annually.
 You can be your own registered agent if you can manage all the responsibilities.